BastiTee/bookbinding-stitcher/README.md

 A browser tool to create, learn, and share non-adhesive book bindings such as long stitch or Japanese bindings.
 Explore the gallery to get inspired for your next book project.

 Feel free to leave comments, ideas, feedback via the issue tracker.
+Alternatively, you can reach out via [this Reddit thread](https://www.reddit.com/r/bookbinding/comments/1te348d/bookbinding_stitcher_a_tool_to_create_learn_and/).

 ## License